|Credit: Heart rate via Shutterstock|

 Causes and consequences of atrial fibrillation

 In atrial fibrillation, this electrical signal is disrupted.
 Instead of spreading normally through the atria, the electrical pulse spreads erratically.
+"When they beat erratically, it can make heart go fast," Phillips said.
 This causes fibrillation, or rapid and irregular contraction.

 The erratic signals also arrive at the atrioventricular node in a disorganized way, causing the ventricles to beat faster than normal, too.
 The atria and ventricles are now uncoordinated, so that blood doesn't move in and out of the heart efficiently.

 Atrial fibrillation can cause two serious complications.
-The first is stroke, which results because blood can pool in the atria, forming clots.
+The first is stroke, which results because blood can pool in the atria, forming clots, Phillips said.
 If one of these clots makes its way to the brain, it can cut off blood flow, causing stroke.
 The second is heart failure.

 Treating atrial fibrillation

-Atrial fibrillation is treated with blood thinners to reduce the risk of stroke-causing clots, as well as medications that slow the heart rate to a normal level and encourage normal rhythm.
+Atrial fibrillation is treated with blood thinners to reduce the risk of stroke-causing clots, as well as medications that slow the heart rate to a normal level and encourage normal rhythm, Phillips said.
 Treatments are most effective in patients who have had irregular rhythms for less than six months, according to the National Heart, Lung and Blood Institute.

 A final option is an open-heart surgery called maze surgery, which uses small cuts or burns to disrupt the abnormal electrical signals.